WHAT WE’RE MADE OF:

 Our Occult Innards

-Madame Helena Blavatsky, one of the founders of the religion called Theosophy, was Rudolf Steiner’s mentor.
+Madame Helena Blavatsky, one of the founders of the religion called Theosophy, was effectively Rudolf Steiner’s mentor.
+If Steiner never sat at her feet, he was nonetheless powerfully affected by her spiritual vision; his own teachings derive, to a large extent, from hers.
 The title of Madame Blavatsky’s magnum opus is, tellingly, THE SECRET DOCTRINE.
 Many religions, certainly including Blavatsky’s Theosophy and Steiner’s Anthroposophy, make a fuss about their “secrets” and “mysteries.”
 Generally, possession of “mystery knowledge” is supposed to be confined to initiates — insiders, the select few.
-The thrill of possessing privileged, holy knowledge is powerful among true believers.
+The thrill of possessing privileged, holy knowledge is great among true believers.
 To be an initiate is to be saved, one of the elect, one of the wise, one of the good.

 Claiming to possess occult secrets can have some unfortunate side-effects, however.
 Sometimes the secrets turn out to be mere bits of discarded science — ideas that educated people once considered true but that science has since rejected: The sun orbits the earth, the universe is filled with an invisible ether, racial differences are deep and extremely important — and other such fallacies.
 In other instances, esoteric secrets never had any rational validity but their antiquity is counted in their favor.
 They are thought to have been handed down by the ancients who, occultists believe, were closer to God, or had truer intuitions, or possessed greater clairvoyant powers, than the degenerate people of today.
 Thus we find belief in sprites or spirits of all sorts, bizarre conceptions of the movements and powers of the planets, faith in various forms of spells and magic and alchemy — and so forth.
 No matter where the various occult “secrets” come from, they encourage true believers to deny modern scientific information.
 Today’s spiritualists often reject vaccination, deny the causes of AIDS, repudiate Einsteinian physics, turn thumbs down to Darwinian evolution, and even close their eyes to firmly established historical events such as the Holocaust.